Coursenvy had just launched and the team tasked me with scaling the business.

 I needed results fast!
 So step one was to plan!

 In this case study/free course, I’m going to tell you exactly how we grew Coursenvy’s customers from 0 to over 300,000 and how YOU can do it for your business too!

-When we started this project, we first wrote down our initial assumptions and objectives about what we were trying to accomplish for this business.
+When we start any project, we first write down our initial assumptions and objectives about what we were trying to accomplish for this business.

 - Most of our target audience is using Google search to find out information on how to market their business (these are high intention searches, such as “XYZ business marketing course” or “ppc management agency”… talk about highly targeted potential customers).